KonstantinKuklin/HandlerSocketLibrary/docs/eng/OpenIndex.md

 );
 $reader->getResultList();
 ```
-If there's a situation when we need to open the index with the number 12 (for example) and we don't want to check.
+If there's a situation when we need to open the index with the number 12 (for example) and we don't want to check:

 ```php
 $openIndexQuery = $reader->openIndex(